Home » Devolution of Power

 Devolution Of Finances

-1. Constitutional Provisions – The Indian constitution provides decentralization of power between state and ‘union’ government.
+1. Constitutional Provisions – The Indian constitution decentralizes power between state and the ‘union’ government.
 It should be noted that when visionary leaders shaped the Indian constitution they had this in mind that’s the reason why Union is used instead of Central when referring to the government.

-b) 6th schedule of Indian constitution contains provisions related to the Administration of Tribal Areas in the States of Assam, Meghalaya, Tripura and Mizoram.
+b) The 6th Schedule of the Indian Constitution contains provisions related to the administration of Tribal Areas in the States of Assam, Meghalaya, Tripura, and Mizoram.

-c) 73rd and 74th Amendments to the Constitution of India in 1992 mandated the establishment of Panchayats and Municipalities, outlining their powers and functions
+c) The 73rd and 74th Amendments to the Constitution of India in 1992 mandated the establishment of Panchayats and Municipalities, outlining their powers and functions.

-d) The Panchayat Extension Schedule Areas ACT 1996 The central government passed it to ensure residents of scheduled regions had access to self-government through Gram Sabhas.
+d) The Panchayats (Extension to Scheduled Areas) Act, 1996, was passed by the central government to ensure residents of scheduled regions had access to self-government through Gram Sabhas.

-2. Fiscal powers – Union Finance Commission recommends distributing financial resources between the central and state governments, and State Finance Commission recommends grants to local levels for various functions.
+1. Fiscal powers: The Union Finance Commission recommends the distribution of financial resources between the Central and State governments, while the State Finance Commission recommends grants to local levels for various functions.

-3. Administrative decentralization – division for administrative and management of powers among central and state government and further to local governments.
+2. Administrative decentralization involves the division of administrative and managerial powers among the Central, State governments, and local governments.

-Devolving power is a positive step toward balancing authority between state and central governments and promoting equality.
-However, it also comes with certain challenges, such as:
+Devolving power from central to state governments is a crucial step toward balancing authority and promoting equality.
+However, this process comes with several challenges:

-2. Issues at the local level can escalate into conflicts due to interventions by local leaders.
-For example, problems may arise when local leaders prioritize personal or political interests over the community’s needs.
+• Local Conflicts: Problems at the local level can escalate due to interventions by local leaders who might prioritize personal or political interests over community needs.
+This can lead to conflicts and inefficiencies in governance.

-4. GST implementation has reduced states’ autonomy to set tax rates, forcing them to rely more on central government funding for their specific development needs.
+• Impact of GST: The implementation of the Goods and Services Tax (GST) has reduced the autonomy of states to set their own tax rates.
+This forces states to rely more on central government funding for specific development needs.

 S.NO.
 NEGATIVE IMPACT